Bill Boggs: Biography

 Boggs was a long-time personality on WNEW-TV (now WNYW) from 1975-86.
 He succeeded Lee Leonard as host of Midday Live and later did likewise on Saturday Morning Live, replacing Gene Rayburn.

 He created the first national restaurant review show, TV Diners, for the Food Network, and spent many years hosting the network's first non-cooking/celebrity interview show, Bill Boggs' Corner Table.
 He co-executive produced and hosted TV's first syndicated stand-up comedy series, Comedy Tonight (1985–86).
-He hosted Championship Boxing Report Update for Showtime, and Historic Traveler and Freeze Frame (an adventure photographer show) for the Travel Channel.

 Boggs was executive producer of The Morton Downey Jr. Show and a founding executive producer of TruTV.

 Boggs appeared in several film and television dramas including Oz and Miami Vice.
-He appeared as himself in the movie Eyes of Laura Mars.
+He appeared as himself in the movie Eyes of Laura Mars and Trading Places.
+He has also appeared in several documentaries.

 He debuted a solo stage show called Talk Show Confidential in 2003.
-The show included stories and rare video clips from his years as a television talk show host.
-He formed Boggs/Baker Productions Inc. with Richard Baker.
+The show included stories and video clips from his years as a television talk show host.
+In 1980 he formed Boggs/Baker Productions Inc. with Richard Baker.
 The company produced several music shows including artists as varied as Lou Reed (A Night with Lou Reed), Bobby Short (Bobby Short & Friends at the Cafe Carlyle), Ian Hunter, Mink DeVille, and a documentary on The Stuttgart Ballet (The Miracle Lives) as well as a syndicated series, Comedy Tonight.

-Boggs is an officer of the Friars Club of New York and a member of the board of directors of the American Popular Song Society, and has been inducted into the Northeast Philadelphia Hall of Fame.
+Boggs is a member of the board of directors of the American Popular Song Society, and has been inducted into the Northeast Philadelphia Hall of Fame.

-In addition to his work on television, he is a leadership coach and motivational speaker for Vistage International.
-He writes a restaurant column for the website thedailymeal.com.

 Boggs has performed six stage presentations drawn from his career: Talk Show Confidential, Memories of Sinatra, Fun at the Food Network, A Ratpack Revival, Voices of Our Time, and Confessions of a Talk Show Host.

 Personal life

 Boggs has been married four times.
-His first marriage was to a college classmate, and was annulled.
-His second marriage was to Leslie Bennetts, a journalist and columnist for Vanity Fair.
-He was married to Canadian actress Linda Thorson for 19 years, and they have a son, Trevor.
+His first marriage was to a college classmate but it was annulled.
+He was married to Canadian actress Linda Thorson, and they had a son.
 His fourth marriage, to publishing executive Carol Edmunds Campbell, ended in divorce in 2010.

-Boggs now lives with longtime girlfriend Jane Rothchild.